 Update the following appendices to the General Introduction as indicated below.
-Note that these are not appendices to Volume 1.
+Note that these are not appendices to this domain's Technical Framework (TF-1, TF-2, TF-3 or TF-4) but rather, they are appendices to the IHE Technical Frameworks General Introduction located here.

-Appendix A - Actor Summary Definitions
+Appendix A - Actors

-Add the following actors to the IHE Technical Frameworks General Introduction list of Actors:
+Add the following new or modified actors to the IHE Technical Frameworks General Introduction Appendix A:

-Actor Definition Event Reporter Composes and sends event reports to other actors.
+New (or modified) Actor Name Description Event Reporter Composes and sends event reports to other actors.
 Event Consumer Processes event reports.
 Event Repository Receives and manages event reports.

-Appendix B - Transaction Summary Definitions
+Appendix B - Transactions

-Add the following transactions to the IHE Technical Frameworks General Introduction list of Transactions:
+Add the following new or modified transactions to the IHE Technical Frameworks General Introduction Appendix B:

-Transaction Definition Transfer Multiple Events [RAD-124] Delivers a payload of many event reports as a single RESTful HTTP POST transaction.
+New (or modified) Transaction Name and Number Definition Transfer Multiple Events [RAD-124] Delivers a payload of many event reports as a single RESTful HTTP POST transaction.